logo

 WG is mainly concerned with efficient algorithms of various types (e.g., sequential, parallel, distributed, randomized, parameterized) for problems on graphs and networks.
 The goal is to present recent results and to identify and explore directions for future research.
 Submitted papers should describe original results in any aspects of graph theory related to computer science, including but not restricted to:

-• design and analysis of sequential, parallel, randomized, parameterized algorithms
+• Design and analysis of sequential, parallel, randomized, parameterized algorithms

-• distributed graph and network algorithms
+• Distributed graph and network algorithms

-• structural graph theory with algorithmic or complexity applications
+• Structural graph theory with algorithmic or complexity applications

-• computational complexity of graph and network problems
+• Computational complexity of graph and network problems

-• graph grammars, graph rewriting systems and graph modeling
+• Graph grammars, graph rewriting systems and graph modeling

-• graph drawing and layouts
+• Graph drawing and layouts

-• computational geometry
+• Computational geometry

-• computational biology
+• Computational biology

-• graph mining
+• Graph mining

-• random graphs and models of the web and scale-free networks
+• Random graphs and models of the web and scale-free networks

-• support of the above concepts by suitable implementations and applications.
+• Support of the above concepts by suitable implementations and applications.

-All times are Anywhere on Earth (AoE).
+Important Dates (All times Anywhere on Earth - AoE)

-• Abstract submission deadline: February 14, 2025
+• Abstract submission deadline: February 14, 2025 (Passed)

-• Paper submission deadline: February 20, 2025
+• Paper submission deadline: February 20, 2025 (Passed)

-• Notification of paper acceptance: April 15, 2025
+• Notification of paper acceptance: April 15, 2025 (Passed)

 • Symposium: June 11-13, 2025